 The harvested fat is prepared for transfer by separating the fat from other fluids.
 The prepared fat is then transferred into the face.
 Fat transfer and filler injections such as hyaluronic acid (Juvederm and Restylane) both have roles in the aesthetic rejuvenation of the face.
 Advantages of fat transfer include the availability of larger volumes to transfer which can be cost-effective and not limit the treatment of the entire face.
 Fat may be longer-lasting than filler because after it gains a blood supply, the fat is living tissue.
 Finally, when a patient is undergoing another surgical procedure, fat transfer to the face can easily be done at the same operation.
-Likewise, fat transfer and face implants each have roles in face rejuvenation.
+Likewise, our Boston fat transfer and face implants each have roles in face rejuvenation.
 Implants permanently retain their volume (although can cause thinning of the underlying bone).
 Implants require an incision for placement and have a higher risk of infection than fat transfer.

 Anyone who is bothered by the loss of facial volume that typically occurs with aging and is in overall good health may be a candidate for fat transfer.
 Fat transfer to the face is a part of almost all of Dr. Tantillo’s facelift procedures because fat transfer rejuvenates the face in ways complementary to a facelift for optimal results.